authcrunch/authcrunch.github.io/docs/authenticate/auth-cookie.md

 * `cookie domain <domain>`: adds the **Domain** attribute to a cookie.
 It determines which hosts are allowed to receive the cookie.
 By default, the domain is not included.
+This leads to that cookies being considered a host-only cookie, meaning it is NOT shared with subdomains.
+Do not set the domain with a leading dot (like `.example.com`) as this is considered legacy and is not supported by the plugin.
 * `cookie path <path>` (optional): adds the **Path** attribute to a cookie.
   It determines the URL path that must exist in the requested URL in order to send  the Cookie header.
 The default is `/`.